ChrisMillChill/Daily_Diary/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Journal App is built using the MVC Architecture, we have also implemented "authorization" so people can sign up, customize & personalize the app with their own Daily Diary entries.

 ---